AuraBee/techTestCucumber/README.md

 ## Project Overview

-This repo showcases a technical test project for BBC Sounds website.
+This repo showcases a project using BBC Sounds website.

 A testing automation framework built with Node.js, Cucumber, Selenium Webdriver.